nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

 * Data link control (DLC), including routing, segmentation and re-assembly of messages.
 * Convergence layer (CVG), including message flow control, multiplexing and transmission service level control.

-For more details about the DECT NR+ protocol stack, refer to the `nRF9161 DECT NR+ product specification`_ page.
+For more details about the DECT NR+ protocol stack, refer to the `nRF9151 DECT NR+ product specification`_ or the `nRF9161 DECT NR+ product specification`_, depending on the SiP you are using.

 The DECT NR+ PHY firmware implements only the physical layer of the protocol stack.